Omodaka9375/Time-Based-Switch-on-Ethereum/README.md

 - Add support for [] of benefitors and executors, max.
 5 per each
 - Add update, termination fees
 - Hook contract calls to JS
-- Add eventLister on front-end
+- Add eventListener on front-end
-- Add support for % based dispersal of switch towards benefitors
+- Add support for % based dispersal of switch funds towards benefitors
-- Separate OUR bussines payout logic from EIP in separate contract
+- Separate bussines payout logic from main contract in separate contract
-- Check long-term gas comsumption
+- Check long-term gas consumption

 ## License